benley/python-glog/README.rst

         log.init()
         main(posargs[1:])

+If you use pyglib.app_ to start your app, it will make that ``log.init()`` call for you.

-The `C++ glog library`_ provides a set of `check macros`_ that help document and enforce invariants.
-These are superior to standard python asserts because they provide a detailed message indicating the values that caused the check to fail with no additional boilerplate code.
-This makes code more readable.
-A stack trace is printed which identifies the code-path that caused the failure, making it easier to reproduce the error.
+`Like the C++ version of glog`_, python-glog provides a set of check macros [1]_ that help document and enforce invariants.
+These provide a detailed message indicating what values caused the assertion to fail, along with a stack trace identifying the code-path that caused the failure, hopefully making it easier to reproduce the error.
 Failed checks raise the FailedCheckException.
+You may find these more convenient and/or more familiar than standard Python asserts, particularly if you are working in a mixed C++ and Python codebase.

 .. code:: python